-Cardiff being the capital of Wales had an exciting nightlife and other social, shopping, and recreational opportunities for over 66,000 local and international students studying in schools across the city.
-Not only that, but it is also one of the most affordable and easy to navigate cities for students.
+Cardiff being the capital of Wales, had exciting nightlife and other social, shopping, and recreational opportunities for over 66,000 local and international students studying in schools across the city.
+Not only that, but it is also one of the most affordable and easy-to-navigate cities for students.

-Not far from the campuses are located in Roath and Cathays’ suburbs.
-Pubs, cafes, restaurants, shops, bars, etc. line these locations and the city centre.
+Not far from the campuses are located in Roath and Cathays suburbs.
+Pubs, cafes, restaurants, shops, bars, etc., line these locations and the city center.
 You can also find some of these establishments catering to students.
 For instance, some nightclubs in the city hold student-themed events.

 There is also great architectural and sporting heritage in Cardiff, which students can see at the Cardiff City Stadium, Principality Stadium, and others.
 Cardiff Metropolitan University students can also join the Cardiff Met to explore the city and what lies beyond its boundaries.

-Cardiff Metropolitan University also provides 250+ en suite rooms in private halls and they also help students find a suitable place off-campus if required.
-The Residential Life programme also provides a series of events for resident students to keep them engaged.
+Cardiff Metropolitan University also provides 650+ en suite rooms in private halls, and they also help students find a suitable place off-campus if required.
+The Residential Life program also provides a series of events for resident students to keep them engaged.

-To cover longer routes, you can travel around Cardiff ion a car or a ride hiring service via the M4.
+To cover longer routes, you can travel around Cardiff in a car or a ride-hiring service via the M4.
 You can also travel by rail through Cardiff Central.
 To catch local and international flights, the Cardiff International Airport is easily accessible.